-Think of it like editing a film.
+Think of it as editing a film.
 Instead of having your characters run out of the building as the timer goes off creating an explosion that topples the building.
 Just right KABOOM the building falls.

 In conclusion, now you know everything about writing sound effects in scripts.

-Now Its time to here from you:
+Now Its time to hear from you:

 Did I miss anything in this script?